PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 ![032-pretty-error](./images/032-pretty-error.png)

-Nice, we covered a lot in this post.
+Excellent, we covered a lot in this post.
 Let's do a quick recap of what we covered.

 ## Conclusion

-n this Part 3 of the Epic Next.js 14 Tutorial series, we focused on completing the home page design of a real-life project.
+In Part 3 of the Epic Next.js 14 Tutorial series, we focused on completing the home page design of a real-life project.
 The tutorial covered several key areas:

 **Refactoring the Hero Section**: we refactored the Hero Section to use the Next.js Image component for optimized image handling.
 This included creating a custom StrapiImage component for additional quality-of-life improvements.

-**Building the Features Section**: This section involved modeling the Features Section data in Strapi, creating corresponding components in Next.js, and implementing functionality to display features dynamically from the Strapi CMS.
+**Building the Features Section**: This Section involved modeling the Features Section data in Strapi, creating corresponding components in Next.js, and implementing functionality to display features dynamically from the Strapi CMS.

-**Displaying Dynamic Meta Data**: We took a look at how to get our metadata from Strapi and display in in our `layout.tsx` page.
+**Displaying Dynamic Meta Data**: We examined how to get our metadata from Strapi and display it on our `layout.tsx` page.

-**Top Header and Footer**: we created our Header and Footer, leveraging Strapi for managing and fetching global data like logo texts and social links.
+**Top Header and Footer**: We created our Header and Footer, leveraging Strapi to manage and fetch global data like logo texts and social links.

-And we finished up by covering how to handle **loading**, **not found** and **errors** pages.
+We finished by covering how to handle **loading**, **not found**, and **errors** pages.

-Can't wait to see in the next post where we cover how to create our **Sign In** and **Sign Up** page.
-Which will include form validation with `zod`, handling form submission with `server actions`, creating and storing `http only` cookie and protection our routes with Next.js `middleware`.
+I can't wait to see the next post, where we cover how to create our **Sign In** and **Sign Up** pages.
+This will include form validation with `Zod`, handling form submission with `server actions`, creating and storing `http only` cookies, and protecting our routes with Next.js `middleware`.

 I am so excited.
 Thanks for checking out this post.
-And I will see you in the next one.
+I look forward to seeing you in the next one.